Taoiseach claims return to direct rule not possible for Northern Ireland

-Joint authority row: Irish Taoiseach Michael Martin claims return to direct rule not possible for Northern Ireland
+Joint authority Northern Ireland: Irish Taoiseach Michael Martin claims return to direct rule not possible for Northern Ireland

 Ireland’s premier Micheal Martin has said there cannot be direct rule from Westminster in the event of powersharing not being restored at Stormont before Friday’s deadline.